-I became interested in the mid-eighties in working in a direct way with material that would take immediate impressions of touch.
+In the mid-eighties, I became interested in working, in a direct way, with material that would take immediate impressions of touch.

 I began by making houses such as HOUSE AND BODY, or HOME, using brick clay to make doll's-house sized archetypal houses.
 HOME evokes both claustrophobia and dream space, as well as tackling the mind-body divide.